Kong/docs.konghq.com/app/konnect/getting-started/configure-service.md

 ---

-Using the [ServiceHub](/konnect/servicehub), you can create, manage, and implement Services.
+Using the [ServiceHub](/konnect/servicehub), you can create, manage, and implement Konnect Services.
 Each Service consists of at least one Service version, and each Service version can have one implementation.

 ![{{site.konnect_short_name}} Service diagram](/assets/images/docs/konnect/konnect-services-diagram.png)